LinkedInLearning/learning-bitbucket-3821269/ch2_working_with_branches_and_pull_requests/02_05_solution_create_and_merge_a_pull_request/README.md

 As the Bitbucket expert for the team, you’ve been given another task: Demonstrate how the team should review updates to a repo by using branches and pull requests.

 ## Challenge Tasks
 > *NOTE: If you haven't completed the challenge for Chapter 1, review and complete the steps for [01_07 Solution: Create a Repo and Push Code](../../ch1_getting_started_with_bitbucket/01_07_solution_create_a_repo_and_add_code/README.md) before proceeding with this challenge.
+TLDR: Create a workspace, create a public repository named `source, and create a file named `CONTRIBUTING.md`.

-1. Log into Bitbucket and locate the workspace and project you created in the previous challenge.
+1. Log into Bitbucket and locate the workspace and **source** repository you created in the previous challenge.
 1. Inside the **source** repository, create a feature branch named `pull-request-demo`.

     > *Note that this should be a feature branch.*